Learn to work effectively with children, adults and a wide range of social problems

 Apply theory to practice on placements

 Alongside your academic learning, you will apply theory to practice via placements with our local partners.

-We have cultivated strong relationships with several local authorities, where you will learn apply your knowledge to real-world situations and a gain a vital insight into the professional life of a social worker.
+We have cultivated strong relationships with several local authorities and other agencies, where you will learn to apply your knowledge to real-world situations and a gain a vital insight into the professional life of a social worker.